 As discussed below, an insurer is required to notify a consumer of their duty of disclosure before an insurance contract is entered into.

 The same principles apply to insurance policies bought over the internet.
 Consumers must complete the online application form accurately and honestly.
 Keep screenshots of information provided to insurers.
 Download a copy of the Product Disclosure Statement for your own records.
 Check the information of insurance when it is emailed to you, Correct any inaccuracies by contacting the insurer.
+All policies have a cooling-off period; check the Financial Services Guide to ascertain the length of the cooling-off period.

 It is not unusual for consumers to require insurance at short notice.
 A common example is the purchase of a motor vehicle where the consumer wishes to take delivery of the motor vehicle before any insurance paperwork can be completed.
 In these circumstances insurers will issue a cover note.
 Cover notes are usually issued over the telephone and despite the absence of any paperwork or documentation they represent legally binding insurance policies.
 The IC Act refers to cover notes as “interim contracts of insurance”.